 Data migrations shouldn’t be cliffhangers.
 While there are multiple tools available to put this generalization into practice, in this article I will discuss one in particular: Yii.

 In short, Yii is a high-performance PHP framework that implements the MVC (Model-View-Controller) architectural pattern and promotes simple, elegant code based on that pattern.
 Among many other features, it provides an object-oriented API for accessing relational databases, including MySQL, MariaDB, SQLite, PostgreSQL, and more.
 This API is purposefully designed to boost performance, to elevate usability, and also to tighten security by assuming much of the burden of preventing SQL injection attacks.

-Yii incorporates a suite of tools dedicated entirely to streamlining and fortifying database migrations.
+Yii incorporates a suite of tools dedicated entirely to streamlining and fortifying data migrations.
 My discussion here will remain fairly high-level, so I recommend that you also visit the official Definitive Guide to Yii: Database Migration, which is comprehensive yet accessible and includes plenty of concrete scenarios with supporting code examples.